 Welcome back Chetan… India needs you…

 Version 1.0 was the man who gave the World its first popular electric car, the G-Wiz.
-He is BACK… he is now looking to make batteries & it charging more affordable in India.
+He is BACK… he is now looking to make batteries & to make charging more affordable in India.

 Maini’s new venture Virya Mobility 5.0 is looking to build modular batteries for electric vehicles (EVs) that can be swapped out quickly at stations similar to today’s petrol bunks.
 The company’s battery as a service model could help reduce the initial cost of buying EVs by as much as 50 per cent.